edubart/miniphysfs/README.md

 # MiniPhysFS

-This is the PhysFS contained in a single header to be bundled in C programs with ease.
+This is the PhysFS contained in a single header to be bundled in C/C++ applications with ease.
 [PhysFS](https://icculus.org/physfs/) is a library to provide abstract access to various archives.

 # Example Usage